dhbw-timetable/rablabla-frontend/README.md

 This is the frontend part of rablabla.
 A free parsing and timetable management system for rapla based timetables.

+As Create-React-App let you suggest:

 ```
 $ npm start
 ```

+And all the other commands will also work.

 ## Notice

-This app was written by students of the DHBW Stuttgart during Web Engineering 2.
+This app was written by students of the DHBW Stuttgart.

 LICENSE: MIT